 International arbitration in Mexico is governed by Articles 1415 to 1480 of the Commercial Code, a regulation that is mostly based on the UNCITRAL Model Law.
 The Mexican Commercial Code establishes a monistic regulation for both domestic and international arbitration.
 As in the Argentinian regime, Mexican legislation does not contain specific ethical rules applicable to international arbitration proceedings, but certain rules related to disclosure duties of arbitrators as well as the power of the arbitral tribunals to conduct the arbitration as they consider it appropriate in absence of an agreement between the parties on the rules of procedure.

-Moreover, similarly to the Argentinian regime, the regulation of counsel’s conduct in Mexico is regulated by the states, along with the code of ethics of the bar associations, if any.
-Notably, Mexican law does not provide for mandatory membership to a Bar, neither does there exist a code of ethics that is legally binding for counsels.
+Moreover, similarly to the Argentinian regime, the regulation of counsel’s conduct in Mexico is controlled by the states, along with the code of ethics of the bar associations, if any.
+Notably, Mexican law does not provide for mandatory membership to a Bar, nor is there a code of ethics that is legally binding for counsels.
 At the national level, there are three main bar associations: (1) the Ilustre y Nacional Colegio de Abogados de México (INCAM); (2) the Mexican Bar Association (MBA); and (3) the National Association of Corporate Lawyers (NACL), all of which have their own code of ethics.

 Further, the main local arbitration centres have not adopted specific rules or guidelines regarding ethical issues in arbitral proceedings.
 In this vein, neither the Mediation and Arbitration Centre of the National Chamber of Commerce of Mexico City (CANACO) nor the Mexico Arbitration Centre (CAMEX) provide for rules regarding the conduct that arbitrators or counsels shall observe during an arbitral proceeding.

 Ethical rules’ scope of application